 Smoking affects all aspects of your oral health.

 One of smoking’s most troubling impacts is the way it reduces oxygen flow in your bloodstream.
 It is commonly known that this affects lung function, but many do not realize that this reduced oxygen flow also impacts your gums.
 When the gums do not have full access to the oxygen they need to function normally, it leads to redness, swelling, and even receding gums.
 It can eventually cause loose teeth, which is not healthy or normal in adults.

 Braces already involve a certain amount of pulling on the teeth as the doctor helps them shift into the correct position.
 Smoking makes this process more challenging by making the teeth either more difficult to move (in the case of redness and swelling) or too loose to move safely (in the case of receding gums or looseness).

-Staining is an unsightly side effect of long-term smoking; it happens when the chemicals in cigarettes damage the enamel and deposit tar and other residues in the teeth.
+Smoking staining happens when the chemicals in cigarettes damage the enamel and deposit tar and other residues in the teeth.
 While artificial whiteners can help, your teeth will not stay white for long until you stop smoking.

 Cigarettes’ effects go beyond your teeth’s color: They also cause increased plaque buildup and make your teeth more susceptible to cavities.

 Smokers are at greater risk of mouth sores and mouth cancer than any other segment of the population.
 This is because smoking causes cellular damage that can lead to cancerous spots.
 If they are not found and addressed early on, these cancers can become life threatening.